emissary-ingress/emissary/tutorials/per-user-rate-limiting.md

 reading_time: 5 minutes
 technologies_used: Ambassador Pro
 ---
-If you're site is attacked by a malicious user, are you prepared?
+If your site is attacked by a malicious user are you prepared?

-If you notice users who are  abusing their limitless permissions and overwhelming the `httpbin` endpoint.
-You can ensure fairness and protect your site from vulnerabilities by enabling rate limiting based off the incoming client IP address.
+If you notice users who are  abusing their limitless permissions and overwhelming the `httpbin` endpoint, you can ensure fairness and protect your site from vulnerabilities by enabling rate limiting based off the incoming client IP address.
 We do this with the `remote_address` field that Envoy configures on each request.

 1. <install-ambassador-pro/> // InstallAmbassadorPro component